+2. As for the median results for unequal contents, we set both $\gamma$ and $\phi$ to 5% and increase the mutation (inversion) rate $\theta$ from 10% to 60%.
+We compare our results with the accumulated distance of the three genomes to their simulation seed.
 Although it can not show the accuracy of our method (since we do not have an exact solver), it can be used as an indicator of how close that our method is to the real evolution.
-Figure 6b shows that when $\delta = 3$, both the LK and K-OPT algorithms get results quite close to the real evolutionary distance.
+Fig 6(b) shows that when $\delta = 3$ , both the LK and K-OPT algorithms get results quite close to the real evolutionary distance.